Welcome to Jerusalem,

 HCS provides subsidized dental care to large families, new immigrants and the elderly.
 In addition HCS offers free dental care to individuals in donor sponsored programs - such programs include Ethiopian teenagers and youth at risk, Arab children from East Jerusalem, the elderly as well others who are not included in the government basket of dental health care services.

-HCS operates two centers with a total of seven dental chairs.
+HCS operates two centers with a total of eight dental chairs.
 A team of highly skilled and experienced dentists. hygienists, technicians and dental assistants treat thousands of patients each month.
 Of these, nearly one-third receive significant subsidies.

 Many HCS patients, who include junior and high school students, soldiers, National Service volunteers, new immigrants and the mentally challenged are referred by municipal social workers.

 Regular external evaluation of the HCS quality care is provided by the Dental Department of the Israel Ministry of Health which certifies and supervises the HCS clinics.

 Over 30 percent of Israeli seniors live below the poverty line.
 In Jerusalem, the country's most deprived city, the older population is extremely disadvantaged.
 The Jerusalem Municipality’s Department of Social Services currently serves nearly 24,000 senior citizens, representing one third of the city’s elderly population.

 The need for geriatric dental care in Israel is rising.
 The over 75 sector of the population is rapidly expanding, and as people keep their teeth longer, their requirements for specialized and expert dental treatment is growing.

 The HCS Smiling for Posterity Program offers comprehensive dental care to needy senior citizens.
 Our patients, faced with rising food, utility, and transportation expenses, simply could not otherwise afford to make what are – for most of us – routine visits to the dentist.